-Be a part of our new Outreach Volunteer team here at Cobb Water!
-Basic training will be offered in Cobb County in March of 2021.
-The application period to participate in the program is now closed.
-If you would like to join for the waitlist to be notified of when the next training will be offered, please use the link to the form below.
+Be a part of our Outreach Volunteer team here at Cobb Water!
+The application period to participate in the program is now OPEN.
+If you would like to apply and be a part of our new group of participants, please use the link to the application form below.

 Enjoy meeting new people?
 Have a passion for protecting the environment and sustainably using our water resources?
 Do you wish to serve the community by educating others?
 Our Outreach Volunteer Program may be a great match and we are seeking volunteers just like you!